“You had a once-in-a-year day today.”

 So, this time, I let my guide to do it for me.

-Most encounters with these whales are brief.
+Most encounters with the whales are brief.
 They swim past you in seconds, already preparing for their next descent into the abyss.
 Even during these respites for air, the titans slice through the water far too quickly to keep up with.

 The two most coveted behaviors—sleeping and socializing—are not only the most visually impactful, but they also give you the most time and flexibility to compose an image.